GOFrancisco15/LaboratoryActivities_COSC111B/README.md

 |----------|-------------|
 | `lab4_activity.ino` | Arduino sketch implementing photoresistor sensing, Serial communication, and persistent LED control |
 | `lab4_breadboard_diagram.png` | Breadboard diagram illustrating the connections between the Arduino, photoresistor, LED, and resistors |

----

-## 📝 Notes
-This activity emphasizes the importance of Serial communication for interaction, debugging, and control in embedded systems.
-The use of persistent states and command-based overrides is a key concept for more advanced Arduino and IoT applications.